lkodinsson/MARS/Basic/PHB.md

 Move a distance up to your speed.
 If you move more than 1m, this is considered a swift action, otherwise, it is considered a free action.
 Additionally, this action costs 1 stamina if it is not the first time you have used it during your turn.

 If the terrain you are moving over is rough or difficult to navigate, then you can only move half as far over that terrain.
+If your speed is 1m or less, you can still move at least 1m over difficult terrain per move action.

+If your speed is reduced to 1m or less, you cannot move 1m as a free action.
+This includes moving 1m over difficut terrain, if your speed is reduced to 2m or less.

 #### Parry